yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Azure Portal, New pane, under Azure Marketplace, Storage is circled.
 Under Featured, Storage account - blob, file, table, queue (Quickstart tutorial) is circled.](media/create-storage-account-resource.png "Azure Portal Create Storage Account")

-2. In the Create Storage account blade, enter the following:
+2. In the Create Storage account blade Basics Tab, enter the following:

     a.
 Name: Enter a unique name, such as contosoeventsSUFFIX.